$ 13+ billion of increased investments

 Innovation Sprints

-An innovation sprint is an increase in aggregate self-financed investment from non-government partners to achieve an outcome/output in agriculture innovation and for climate-smart agriculture and food systems to be completed in an expedited timeframe.
-AIM for Climate innovation sprint focal areas are: Smallholder Farmers in Low- and Middle-Income Countries; Methane Reduction; Emerging Technologies and Agroecological Research.
-Please note AIM for Climate does not provide funding for innovation sprints, funding should be secured prior to submitting a proposal.
-If you are interested in learning more about the innovation sprints listed, please feel free to reach out to the point-of-contact listed below directly.
+An AIM for Climate Innovation Sprint is an increase in aggregate self-financed investment from non-government partners to achieve an outcome/output in agriculture innovation for climate-smart agriculture and food systems to be completed in an expedited timeframe.
+Focal areas include: 1) Smallholder Farmers in Low- and Middle-Income Countries; 2) Methane Reduction; 3) Emerging Technologies; and 4) Agroecological Research.
+Please note AIM for Climate does not provide funding for Innovation Sprints, funding should be secured prior to submitting a proposal.

 Innovation Sprint Partner Framework Document